trivium-me/.github/profile/README.md

         "speaker 2": { "gender": "male" }
     ],
     "target-conversation": [
-        "speaker 1": "Excuse me, mister.
+        "speaker 1": "Excuse me, sir.
 Do you understand Latin?", "speaker 2": "Hi.
 Sorry, I don't understand.", "speaker 1": "Oh.
 Are you American?",
         "speaker 2": "Yes, ma'am.
 Do you speak English?",